ProgrammingHero1/healthcare-related-website/task_description.md

 3. You are free to use any css library you want.
 But, we recommend using tailwind css.
 4. If needed you can mix CSS framework with a component library
 5. Use firebase auth
+6. Local storage is optional
+7. Environment variable is optional
+8. Try to host your site on Firebase (netlifiy host will need extra configuration)

 ### What to submit
 1. Your github repository